nops-io/nops-docs/pages/Copilot/EKS/copilot-eks-clusters-dashboard.md

 # Getting Started with Compute Copilot's EKS Page: Metrics & Management

 The Compute Copilot's EKS page provides quick access to key metrics for all your EKS clusters.
-From this page, you can navigate to individual clusters to configure them, view container utilization metrics, and access rightsizing recommendations.
+From this page, you can navigate to individual clusters to configure them on nOps, view container utilization metrics, and access rightsizing recommendations.
 In this documentation, you'll learn how to use the EKS page.

+## What is Compute Copilot?

+Compute Copilot is a powerful service designed to automatically optimize compute-based workloads, reducing costs on AWS EKS by intelligently migrating EC2 instances to Spot instances using machine learning algorithms.

+Learn more about how Compute Copilot for EKS can help you to put your EKS cost optimization on auto-pilot [here](https://www.nops.io/compute-copilot/).

 ### How to Access the EKS Page for Compute Copilot?  ###